ashishrana160796/calcnet-experiments/README.md

 # Repository Description

-This repository contains experimental setup for experiments conducted in 'Exploring numerical cxploration with CalcNet' paper that was published in ICTAI 2019.
+This repository contains experimental setup for experiments conducted in 'Exploring numerical exploration with CalcNet' paper that was published in ICTAI 2019.
 It was a submission under short paper categories involving new research ideas and concepts that are under development.

+A small introduction to motivation and whole concept behind this paper is highlighted in this [introductory presentation](CalcNet-ICTAI-2019.pdf).

 # Motivation and Objective of Research

 The motivation behind this research is developing neural network architecture pipeline that learns fundamentally